Grant applications 2020 - 2021

-Applications should be sent to SITC Trustee Roger Watkins email: Watkins.roger24@gmail.com.
+Applications should be sent by email to SITC Chair James Nurton at [email protected] by the deadline.

 What to include in the application